khoaisohd/saifon/docs/general/sdk.md

 ## API

-`sdk/Api/index.js` is the place we declare our API calls
+We declare our API calls in `sdk/Api/index.js`

 ```JS
 {